-- 1 Enable events, installations, and activations to easily bump-in and out at key sites along the north-south axis. - 2 Improve Museum Park and work with the University to improve connectivity to their City Campus and Honeysuckle. - 3 Program Museum Park to compliment major exhibitions and events at Newcastle Museum and the Visitor Information Centre. - Investigate opportunities to improve links from Hunter Street towards Honeysuckle. - Investigate removing obstructions to line of sight between Honeysuckle Drive and City Hall.
+Improve Museum Park and work with

+the University to improve connectivity to their City Campus and Honeysuckle.
+Program Museum Park to compliment major exhibitions and events at Newcastle Museum and the Visitor Information Centre.
+Investigate opportunities to improve links from Hunter Street towards Honeysuckle.

+between Honeysuckle Drive and City Hall.